![]() |

 |

-Jamie Conrad has practiced law in Washington D.C. for 24 years, helping organizations accomplish their goals in the federal regulatory process.
-With 14 years of experience at the American Chemistry Council and 10 years practicing privately on his own and at major national law firms, Conrad has a broad and sophisticated perspective on how to achieve results and defend interests in that environment.
-Conrad is an expert in the fields of homeland security; environment, health & safety; and science policy/information quality, but he has also worked across a wide range of other administrative law subjects.
+[As of January 2023, I'm mostly retired.
+But I'm still open to specific deliverable-type projects, as long as they work with our travel schedule!]
+I have practiced law in Washington D.C. for 39 years, helping organizations accomplish their goals in the federal regulatory and legislative processes.
+With 14 years of experience at the American Chemistry Council and even more practicing privately on my own and at major national law firms, I have a broad and sophisticated perspective on how to achieve results and defend interests in those environments.
+I am an expert in the field of environment, health & safety, where I specialize in how science is used to support regulation and policy.
+I also focus on homeland security, particularly in the areas of chemical facility security and information protection.
+Through the years, I have also worked across a wide range of other administrative law subjects.
 This work has included:

 |